 - Legal and social history

 - Drama, film, animation, broadcasting and digital media

 Most projects gradually evolve over the course of reading, research and supervision.

 You will be closely supervised by two experienced academics with relevant expertise throughout the course of the project.
 This involves fortnightly meetings in your first term and meetings at regular agreed intervals thereafter.

-All research students are required to attend skills and training courses at College and Institutional level.
-They give presentations to other research students and staff at departmental seminars and the annual departmental postgraduate symposium in June and the College of Arts and Humanities conference in October.
-Advanced research students may have opportunities to teach undergraduate tutorials and seminars.
-You have a budget (currently £200 per year) to attend conferences outside Swansea.
+As a research student, you are required to attend skills and training courses.
+You deliver presentations to research students and staff at departmental seminars, at the annual departmental postgraduate symposium in June, and at the College of Arts and Humanities Postgraduate conference.